yenmeng/SSL-Data-Bias/README.md

 # SSL-Data-Bias

-This repository contains related code and information for the following paper: <br>
+This repository contains related code and information for the paper: <br>
 ["Don't speak too fast: The impact of data bias on self-supervised speech models"](https://arxiv.org/abs/2110.07957). *ICASSP 2022*

 ## Usage